TurboWarp/cloud-server/protocol.md

 # Shared Protocol

-All messages send between the client and server (bi-directional) are JSON objects.
+All messages send between the client and server (bi-directional) use JSON to encode the message.

-All messages being sent either way must conform to this interface:
+All messages being sent either way must conform to this base interface:

 ```ts
 interface Message {